 Get used to branching in Git, because you’ll be doing it often.
 Lightweight branches are pretty much the reason that Git has drawn so many followers, as it matches the workflow of concurrent development teams.

-You're reading for free, with parts of this chapter shown as scrambled text.
-Unlock this book, and our entire catalogue of books and videos, with a Kodeco Personal Plan.
+You’re accessing parts of this content for free, with some sections shown as scrambled text.
+Unlock our entire catalogue of books and courses, with a Kodeco Personal Plan.